nsacyber/RandPassGenerator/README.md

 -pplen M  {When generating passphrases, longest word should be M letters long (minimum value of M is 3)}

--ppurl U  {Use the URL U to load words for passphrase (default: use internal list)}
+-ppurl U  {Use the URL U to load words for passphrase (default: use internal list).
+Words must be at least 3 letters long.}

 -pwcs P   {Use character pattern P for characters to use in passwords (lowercase, uppercase, number, special character, or combination)}